thanu1123/dotNet-Projects/ReadMe.txt

 Hai Everyone,
-	You need to update your projects only in your name folder, please be aware in updating or adding the code
+	You need to update your projects only in your name folder, please be aware in updating or adding the code...!